February 19, 2019 11 Comments

 The formal living and sitting rooms were the only areas of the existing house that didn't have exposed brick or pine ceilings, so they were the easiest areas of the house to renovate.
 Fresh paint (Dulux Lexicon Quarter), new carpet, and a makeover of the fireplace meant that I had a blank canvas to work with.
 All that was needed was to add the finishing touches - some of my Fern and Coral artworks, soft furnishings, plants and styling and it looked fantastic.

-My Sea Coral III and Seaweed II prints in Denim were paired with custom hand-painted bamboo frames in a gloss navy.
+My Sea Coral III and Seaweed II wall art prints in Denim Blue were paired with custom hand-painted bamboo frames in a gloss navy.
 The custom colour really added punch and it's something that anyone can do to store-bought frames for a personalised touch.

 Corals, flowers and books are my go-to styling additions.
 I love adding natural elements to a room, whether it's an orchid as shown here, or say a palm or fiddle-leaf fig in a pot.
 Bringing the outdoors inside makes the room feel fresh and inviting.

 Over the years, the fireplace had discoloured and it needed a little refresh.
-We gave it a fresh coat of black heat-proof paint and the brick hearth was also painted in white to give a cohesive look.
+We gave it a fresh coat of black heat resistant paint and the brick hearth was also painted in white to give a cohesive look.